1984 Year in Review

 The racing community loss one of its legends when "Steady" Eddie Flemke passed away in April of 1984.
 Flemke was one of the most respected competitors in modified racing, as a driver, mechanic and chassis set-up innovator.
 A member of the famed Eastern Bandits who would traveled south and won many big money races and a man that 9-time NASCAR Modified Champion Richie Evans would call for advice.
-Recently retired at the dawn of the 1980's, Flemke's last job in racing was as competition director at the Waterford Speedbowl alongside Dick Williams.
+Recently retired at the dawn of the 1980's, Flemke's last job in racing was as competition director at the Waterford Speedbowl alongside Dick Williams in 1983.
 His position was discontinued after his death and no replacement was made for the 1984 season

 At a meeting held at the Cohanzie Fire Dept on Wednesday March 14, 1984 between competitors and Speedbowl management, it was voted that the Hoosier budget tire would be the tire used at the Speedbowl for the upcoming season.

 Former Seekonk (MA) Speedway Modified Champion Bruce "Gomer" Taylor and 4-time Speedbowl Champion George "Moose" Hewitt tied atop the final Modified point standings with 514 apiece and were declared co-champions.
 As was the case with the 1978 Grand American co-champions, there were no tie breaker rules for points in 1984.
 Each driver won a feature event during the season.
 Gomer edged out Hewitt’s car owner George Brennan for the Owner Championship.
-For Hewitt, he tied Hall of Famer Don Collins for most overall Speedbowl Track Championships with 5, and both did it the Modified division.
+For Hewitt, he tied Hall of Famer Don Collins with 5 Modified Champions at the Speedbowl.
 The championship went down to the final race of the season on Sept 8 – the Matco Tools 100.
 Bob Potter went into the event as the point leader, with Taylor trailing by 6 pts and both Hewitt & Tom Fox tied for 3rd place, 10 points behind.
 Potter had the worst luck, dropping out by lap 10 with front-end issues.
 Fox and Taylor were involved in a lap 30 accident.
 Moose was then black-flagged on the track around lap 82, but a caution came out and he was able to pit and return still on the lead lap.
 In the end, Hewitt finished 4th, 2 spots ahead of Taylor.